aicadium-archive/terraform-modules-gcp/modules/vault/README.md

 In addition, for (opinionated) operational reasons, this module additionally provisions the following additional resources:

+Either
 - A Google Cloud Storage (GCS) Bucket for storing Vault State and to provide High Availability
+- GCE disks for storage of raft state

+and
-- A Google KMS key for auto unsealing Vault
+- A Google KMS keyring with keys for auto unsealing Vault and encrypting storage
 - (Optional) A separate GKE Node pool purely for running Vault

-This module makes use of both the `google` and the `google-beta` provider.
+This module makes use of both the `google-beta` provider.
 See the documentation on GCP [provider versions](https://www.terraform.io/docs/providers/google/provider_versions.html).

 ### Operational Considerations